Shopify/polaris/src/components/TextField/README.md

 <!-- content-for: android -->

-If inputting weight as a number and a separate unit of measurement, use a text field with a selector (e.g. “kg”, “lb”) as a connected field.
+If inputting weight as a number and a separate unit of measurement, use a text field with a selector (like “kg” or “lb”) as a connected field.

 ![Text field with connected selector](/public_images/components/TextField/android/connected-fields@2x.png)